bhagya88/liri/README.md

 4. `node liri.js do-what-it-says`
-	*LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
-		* It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

 5. In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.